CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 ° The sheer number of widgets and the declarative syntax for building UIs lets you be extremely productive, building a rich app quickly with minimal overhead and boilerplate.
 Stateful widgets are bound to data and automatically update as the data model changes.

 ° If you’ve used SwiftUI or Jetpack Compose recently, you’re already familiar with many of Flutter’s concepts.
-But Flutter is even better — it has fewer limitations on the tools and you can build for multiple platforms at once.
+But Flutter is even better — it has fewer limitations on the tools, and you can build for multiple platforms at once.

 ° Flutter was designed with **accessibility** in mind, with out-of-the-box support for dynamic font sizes and screen readers and a ton of best practices around language, contrast and interaction methods.